 - Exosomes can be stored without cryo-preservatives at -20°C for 6 months with no loss in their biochemical activities.

 - An important feature of exosomes is encapsulation.
-Protecting their contents from degradation, thereby, preventing certain active ingredients from being rapidly degraded.
+Protecting their contents from degradation, thereby, preventing the active ingredients from being rapidly degraded.

 - The durability of exosomes in culture permits large quantities of exosomes to be harvested and collected from cell culture medium.